-For almost a year now, Robert had been assigned to wheelsman the CSS Planter, a 140 foot long and fifty foot wide Confederate Ship, one of the fastest in the Charleston harbor.
-This position was the closest a slave could have to being a pilot.
+For almost a year, Robert had been assigned to wheelsman the CSS Planter, a 140 foot long and fifty foot wide Confederate Ship, one of the fastest in the Charleston harbor.
+This position was the closest an enslaved person could have to being a pilot.

 On May 12th, he made his move.
-As the 3 white officers aboard the ship decided to spend the night ashore, Robert put on the captain’s gold-trimmed jacked and straw hat, took helm of the ship, picked up his family and the families of a few other slave men who were with him and steered the ship out of the Confederate harbor where they surrendered to the U.S. Navy.
+As the 3 white officers aboard the ship spent the night ashore, Robert put on the captain’s gold-trimmed jacked and straw hat, took helm of the ship, picked up his family and the families of a few other enslaved men who were with him and steered the ship out of the Confederate harbor where they surrendered to the U.S. Navy.

 He and his family were free.
 And for the Union Army, getting access to this ship was critical, as aboard was the code book containing the Confederate signals, and a map of the mines and torpedoes that had been laid in Charleston’s harbor.

 Robert and his men were rewarded for their action.
 He got to meet President Lincoln.
-But their greatest reward was their actions, which became a major argument for permitting African Americans to enlist in the Union Army.
+And their actions became a major argument for permitting African Americans to enlist in the Union Army.

 After the war, Robert would co-found the South Carolina Republican Party.
 Then then he would go on to represent South Carolina in the U.S. House of Representatives.